 - Tiffany Ima (@tiffanyima): 96k followers

 - Sashagai JMCA (@flawsofcouture): 152k followers

 Whether you’re selling apparel or skincare products or smartphone accessories, you can harness the power of Instagram influencer marketing to drive more awareness, more sales, and more loyal customers.

 Looking for a social media customer service tool to manage comments and mentions brought by your Instagram influencers?
 Try Gorgias.
-With many powerful ticket management features, Gorgias will help you create an incredible customer experience and strengthen your relationships with your customers—in no time.
+With many powerful ticket management and social media features, Gorgias will help you create an incredible customer experience and strengthen your relationships with your customers—in no time.